jayant-sharma/_repository/README.md

 	To run gource animation and save it in video, run:
 	    ./gource.sh

-	To push to github, run:
+	To push to remote repositories <rep>: hub or lab, run:
-	    ./git.sh hub
+	    ./git.sh push <rep>